Misguided Misconception: “Ideas are Shit; Execution is Everything.” [Related Reality: MOST Ideas are Shit]

-Spoiler Alert: MOST of ANYTHING would be shit if EVERYONE was doing it regardless of talent or skill-level!
+Spoiler Alert: MOST of ANYTHING would be shit if EVERYONE was doing it — and encouraged to continue doing it — regardless of talent or skill-level!
 (MOSTideasAreShit.com)

 - Most people have a pretty good level of self-awareness when it comes to their abilities to play the piano or pilot an airplane — or how good they are at golf or ice-skating.
 (And most ENTREPRENEURS are fairly accurate in their self-awareness of their graphic design abilities or their coding skills — or, albeit to a lesser degree, even their public speaking or sales abilities.)
 BUT, I believe most entrepreneurs have a terrible level of self-awareness when it comes to their ideas, strategy, vision… (full column soon)